• Skip to primary navigation

 Plant Therapy is also a popular and well-established essential oil brand that offers USDA Certified Organic essential oils among their product offering.

-Currently at a whopping 50 Certified Organic essential oils (both singles and blends), you’re sure to find what you’re looking for in an organic variety at Plant Therapy.
-From Bergamot to Eucalyptus, Frankincense, Lavender, Helichrysum, Melissa or Petitgrain, the selection is insane (find the 50 oils here)!
+Currently, their shop offers a whopping 55 Certified Organic essential oils (both singles and blends).
+You’re sure to find what you’re looking for in an organic variety at Plant Therapy.

 REVIVE USDA Certified Organic Essential Oils